simme/simme.github.com/_posts/2012-04-10-bootstrapping-nodejs-with-async.md

 With **waterfall** you could have some kind of state object that you pass between the functions instead of passing a reference to self as I do.
 That might actually be a prettier way of doing it.

-With **auto** you could potentially speed up the boostrap process a little by running functions that don't depend on anyone else in parallell.
+With **auto** you could potentially speed up the bootstrap process a little by running functions that don't depend on anyone else in parallell.
 Although I've found that this adds unnecessary complixty.
-You're bootstrap process should in optimal cases only run once, since youre servers always have 100% uptime, right, **right**?
+Your bootstrap process should in optimal cases only run once, since your servers always have 100% uptime, right, **right**?
 Anyway I personally feel like it's a place where performance should be traded for simplicity.
-It doesn't really matter if your boostrap process takes 100ms or 10ms.
+It doesn't really matter if your bootstrap process takes 100ms or 10ms.

 ## Conclusion